jsiegenthaler/homebridge-samsungtvht/README.md

 11. **TV Automations**: Switch on any suggested automations if you wish (you can change these in the Home app later) and tap **Continue**.
 12. **TV Added to (Home Name)**: Tap **Done** to finish the setup.

+If adding a Home Theater, the icon displayed will be an Audio Receiver and some text in the setup screens will show Audio Receiver instead of TV.

 Your new accessory will appear shortly in the room that you selected.
 It may show **Updating...** for a while.
 You can force a Home app refresh by displaying a different room and then going back again to the previous room.

 ## Remote Control Supported Keys